Voice's Policy on Industrial Action

 Voice is determined in pursuing the resolution of its members’ problems through negotiation and we campaign vigorously on national issues within the education sector and actively support our members with their individual difficulties.
-The fact that we don’t strike does not limit our access to, or position within national and local government working groups and negotiations.
+Our position on industrial action does not limit our access to, or position within national and local government working groups and negotiations.

-Whilst Voice members do not take industrial action, previous involvement in industrial action while a member of another union will not prevent you from becoming a member of Voice if you decide to change your union.
+Whilst Voice members do not take industrial action that is damaging to education, previous involvement in industrial action while a member of another union will not prevent you from becoming a member of Voice if you decide to change your union.

 Further information is available for members (member only pages):